Yerba Mate Benefits, How to Make and Side Effects - Dr. Axe

 • Stimulates the mind and body — induces a sense of well-being.

-• Reduces high blood pressure, bad cholesterol, colon cancer, type II diabetes, obesity, osteoporosis and is a natural laxative, anti-inflammatory, antibacterial, etc.
+• Helps reduce high blood pressure, bad cholesterol, colon cancer, type II diabetes, obesity, osteoporosis, and is a natural laxative, anti-inflammatory, antibacterial, etc.

 • Extraordinarily high in antioxidants (neutralize disease causing molecules) and mineral levels.